-- Rewards: Reliant offers rewards for customers who use their company, including airline miles, bill credits and more.
+Rewards: Reliant offers rewards for customers who use their company, including airline miles, bill credits and more.

-- Extra services: Reliant offers clients a move center to help them set up their utilities in a new place when relocating.
+Extra services: Reliant offers clients a move center to help them set up their utilities in a new place when relocating.

-- Discount plans: Reliant offers discount plans for people who want better deals on their electricity bill, including promotions such as free nights and weekends.
+Discount plans: Reliant offers discount plans for people who want better deals on their electricity bill, including promotions such as free nights and weekends.

-- Customer service: Reliant employs many employees, and their customer service can be inconsistent depending on who you talk to.
+Customer service: Reliant employs many employees, and their customer service can be inconsistent depending on who you talk to.

-- Cost: Reliant may charge more for electricity delivery than other companies in the state.
+Cost: Reliant may charge more for electricity delivery than other companies in the state.

-- Best for Residential customers, small businesses, midsize and big businesses
+Best for: Residential customers, small businesses, midsize and big businesses

-Reliant Energy Company Profile
+Reliant Energy Company Information